-The risk of failure for vilobelimab and any other product candidates we may develop is high.
-It is impossible to predict when or if vilobelimab will prove to be effective and safe in humans or will receive regulatory approval for the treatment of severe COVID-19, PG, or cSCC indication, or other indications.
-Additionally, before regulatory authorities grant marketing approval or EUA for vilobelimab, for any future indications, or any future product candidate that we seek to develop, we will be required to complete our ongoing extensive clinical trials to demonstrate safety and efficacy in humans.
+The risk of failure for vilobelimab and any other product candidates we may develop such as INF904 is high.
+It is impossible to predict when or if vilobelimab will prove to be effective and safe in humans or will receive full regulatory approval for the treatment of severe COVID-19 or PG indication, or other indications.
+Additionally, before regulatory authorities grant marketing approval or the EUA for vilobelimab, for any future indications, or any future product candidate that we seek to develop, we will be required to complete our ongoing extensive clinical trials to demonstrate safety and efficacy in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their drugs.

-We may experience numerous unforeseen events during or as a result of the regulatory approval process that could delay or prevent our ability to receive marketing approval or EUA from regulators or commercialize vilobelimab or any future product candidate, including:
+We may experience numerous unforeseen events during or as a result of the regulatory authorization and/or approval process that could delay or prevent our ability to receive marketing approval or the EUA from regulators or commercialize vilobelimab or any future product candidate, including: